SteeltoeOSS/Documentation/api/v4/management/loggers.md

 > which enables individually turning them on/off at runtime via configuration.

 > [!TIP]
-> When `AddLoggersActuator` is called, it tries to register the [Dynamic Logging Provider](../logging/dynamic-logging-provider.md).
+> When `AddLoggersActuator` is called, it tries to register [Dynamic Console Logging](../logging/dynamic-console-logging.md).
 > If you'd like to use Serilog instead, call `AddDynamicSerilog` *before* `AddLoggersActuator`.

 ## Retrieving Minimum Log Levels